ostelco/ostelco-core/client-api/API.md

  - Name
  - Email address (previously registered as part of the subscription activation)

-An email with a verification code is then sent to the registred email address.
+An email with a verification code is then sent to the registered email address.
 The verification code is then entered into the client and the sign up procedure has been completed.

 #### Register personal information